-- 1. Paul was a living testimony and example of the theme of the Epistle.
-His joy was not dictated by his circumstances.
-In this section he rejoices over God's faithful provision for his needs through the generosity and sacrifice of the Philippian church. - 2.
+- 1. Context and background: The theme of Philippians is joy which is significant considering Paul's situation.
+He was undergoing his first imprisonment in Rome.
+Acts 28:16 & 30 give us some insight into the conditions of his imprisonment.
+He was under a form of house arrest, guarded by a single Roman soldier.
+Despite these restrictions, he was still at some liberty to preach the Gospel to those who came to visit him.
+In fact, Paul testified earlier in the Epistle that his trial had been used of the Lord for the furtherance of the Gospel (Phil.
+1:12-14). - 2.
+Paul was a living testimony and example of the theme of the Epistle.
+His joy was not dictated by his circumstances. - 3.
 In this concluding section of the Epistle, the Apostle takes the time to thank the Philippians for their faithful financial support of His ministry.
 Not only had they contributed to the needs of the poor brethren in Judea but they had also been generous in their support of the Apostle Paul.
 They had sent Epaphroditus to give Paul some financial assistance.
 The example of the Philippian church serves as a powerful challenge to us as we seek to be a channel for the Lord to use for the support of missions.